Are you looking for a fluffy pooch that adds to your day’s fun and entertainment? Are you a fan of Corgis?

-Corgi Pits are crossbreds obtained by mix breeding the Corgi with the large, scary Pitbull.
+Corgi Pits are crossbreds obtained by mix breeding the Corgi with a Pitbull.
 Often people are scared by the appearance of a Pitbull, but they are nothing to be scared of, and neither are these Corgi Pits.

 Corgi Pits do not appear as intimidating as Pitbulls.
 They appear to be adorably cute, with a smooth coat you’d love to run your hands through as you caress their body.